stakater/stakater-docs/docs/content/onboarding/onboarding.md

 - Select the first application or group of applications that work together

-    - Setup infrastructure and application gitops repositories for deploying application and dependent configurations
+    - Setup infrastructure and application GitOps repositories for deploying application and dependent configurations

     - Setup tenant operator configuration and decide on the number of environments if required